jgerstmayr/EXUDYN/docs/RST/items/NodeRigidBody2D.rst

 \ **Detailed information:**
 The node provides 2 displacement coordinates (displacement of \ :ref:`COM <COM>`\ , (\ :math:`q_0,q_1`\ ) ) and 1 rotation parameter (\ :math:`\theta_0`\ ).
 According equations need to be provided by an according object (e.g., RigidBody2D).
+The node leads to 3 ODE2 equations of motions, where the first 2 equations are residuals of global translational forces, and the third equation is the residual of the torque around the Z-axis (due to planar motion, local=global).

 Using the rotation parameter \ :math:`\theta_{0\mathrm{config}} = \psi_{0ref} + \psi_{0\mathrm{config}}`\ , the rotation matrix is defined as

 .. math::